cdubach/academic-kickstart/content/openings/index.md

 # How to contact me

-Before applying formally, feel free to contact me by email (christophe.dubach@ed.ac.uk).
+Before applying formally, feel free to contact me by email (christophe.dubach@mcgill.ca).
 {{% alert warning %}}
 Please follow the following instructions when writing your email to increase your chances of receiving a reply:
 {{% /alert %}}